PrimaveraDeveloper/identity-server/samples/back-channel-logout.md

 There is a gotcha here.
 By default, when a cookie session is signed-out it will force the client application to communicate with the IDP the next time a protected resource is accessed.

-Wheather this communication trigger a new login depends on other factors, mainly the duration of the OIDC session and when the user signed-in for the last time.
+Wheather this communication actually triggers a new login depends on other factors, mainly the duration of the OIDC session and when the user signed-in for the last time.

 To force the login UI always after the back-channel logout, the application does two other things:

-1. It sets a variable in the `HttpContext` called `ForceLogin`.
+1. It sets a variable in the `HttpContext` called `ForceLogin` (above).
-2. It uses the presence of this variable in the context to "inform" the OIDC that the login should be presented nevertheless.
+2. It uses the presence of this variable in the context to "inform" the OIDC that the login should be presented regardless of other conditions.
 This is implemented in the `OnRedirectToIdentityProvider` event (in `Startup`):

 ```csharp
 private static Task OnRedirectToIdentityProviderAsync(RedirectContext context)